Meniscal Tear Types

 If your referring MD feels physical therapy would assist you in relieving these symptoms

-- JOI has 12 Physical Therapy Locations throughout Northeast Florida.
+- To schedule for JOI Rehab, please call 904-858-7045 or visit one of the 12 Physical Therapy Locations throughout Northeast Florida.